Voluntary action: History: William James on voluntary action

 The concept of voluntary action was discussed by William James in his influential book The Principles of Psychology (1890).
-James states that for an act to be classified as a voluntary, it must be foreseen, as opposed to involuntary action which occurs without foresight.
-James suggests, for example, that the idea of a particular movement is a voluntary action; however, the movement itself, once the idea has been formed, is involuntary, provided the action itself require no further thought.
+James states that for an act to be classified as voluntary, it must be foreseen, as opposed to involuntary action which occurs without foresight.
+James suggests, for example, that the idea of a particular movement is a voluntary action; however, the movement itself, once the idea has been formed, is involuntary, provided the action itself requires no further thought.
 Voluntary action arises because humans and animals wish to fulfill desires.
 In order to fulfill these desires, humans and animals form goals and voluntary actions are undertaken to achieve these goals.
 Some of the terms that James used to describe voluntary action – such as desire – are now outdated, and his introspective approach is out of favor, but many of his ideas are still find a place in current thinking.